zuozhiw/CS178-project/README.md

-# UC Irvine CS178 Project
+# UC Irvine CS178 Machine Learning Project

 This repository is for the final Project of the CS178 Machine Learning class (UC Irvine, Winter 2017).